How Hypothyroidism And SIBO Are Connected

 How SIBO Can Also Contributes to Hypothyroidism

 Did you know that your gut and your thyroid depend on one another?
-Good gut health depends on good thyroid function and good thyroid function also depends on good gut health.
+Good gut health and preventing SIBO depends on good thyroid function and good thyroid function also depends on good gut health.
 Here’s why…. we often talk about thyroid hormones like T4, but a big problem for people with hypothyroidism is not poor production of T4 thyroid hormone bur rather poor conversion of T4 into T3 that causes low T3 hormone levels.

 Twenty percent (20%) of your T4 (the storage form of thyroid hormone) is converted to T3 (the active form) in your gut.
 However, when and if your Gut flora is disrupted and it’s not functioning up to par, this conversion is reduced, leading to hypothyroidism symptoms and Low T3 or Low Free T3.